floverfelt/floverfelt.github.io/_posts/2021-06-08-best-practices.md

 I guess this is the fun of Software Engineering - there's a million tools to choose from and you can choose whichever you prefer, but I also find this tiring at times.
 You never feel like you've mastered the profession because some guy can bloviate about how what you did was inferior to *some other thing he prefers for some pedantic reason*.

-At the end of the day, you wind up in a lot of fairly pointless arguments about tech stack and coding conventions that 99.9% of the time don't make a bit of difference.
+At the end of the day, you wind up in a lot of fairly pointless arguments about tech stack and coding conventions that 99.9% of the time don't make a bit of difference to the final product.